msakarvadia/robot_math_equation_solver/README.md

     -  `equation_from_image`: Does inference on a camera image and retuns a dictionary of digits and their predicted classes
     -  `process_and_predict_answer_from_cropped_images`: Allows a human to manually correct any misclassified images, evaluates the equation, returns the answer.
 - This inference is done in `robot_math_control_node.py` in the `run_inference` method of the `RobotMathControlNode` class.
+- Note that prior to doing inference on an image of an equation: the image is broken up into smaller sub-images by using the `cv2` bounding box functionalty.
+We draw a bounding box around all continuous curves.
+We had to do some trouble shooting on this end to make sure we discarded bounding boxes that were too small (aka bounding boxes that had picked up a stray spec on the whiteboard).

 #### Inverse Kinematics